 Over the past few days, people have risen up and protests have erupted around the country over another state murder by a police officer of a Black person who was just living his life, George Floyd.
 And also too, Ahmaud Arbery, Breonna Taylor, and Tony McDade.

-Whenever hashtags and images get circulated, I wonder what they would have thought.
-Would they have consented?
 Is this how they would have wanted to be remembered?
 Were they a private person?
 What would they have shared with the world if they had the platform to do so?

 Placing Blackness at the center of her work, Butler's vision of futurity is abundant and rich.
 She does not shy away from confronting apocalypse.
 Her writing is at once speculative, fantastical, astute, and historical.

 I do not wish to diminish, gloss over, or sweep away tragedy and death.
 But I do have hope that the future is bright (another thing a friend said).

 We are in a moment of transition from a world filled with systemic detritus to something new, and in order to get there we have to cleanse, to clear out the weeds to plant new seeds.

 That will take work and it will take struggle.
 It takes confronting privilege and having tough conversations with those around us, healing ourselves and holding those we love close and accountable, being generous and opening our hearts to challenging connections, resisting disposability of others and the trickiest parts of ourselves.